alphal00p/cLTD/README.md

 The output contains:
  - `cLTDnorm[expr]`: normalization factor, it correponds to `1/expr`.
  - `den[expr]`: denominators, can be evaluated as `1/expr`.
- - `p.q`: Euclidean scalar product of the spacial component of two momenta
+ - `p.q`: Euclidean scalar product of the spatial component of two momenta
  - `p[0]`: energy component of momentum `p`